lsug/lsug.github.io/_drafts/workshop-run-scalac-run.md

 Let's compile `akka-stream-typed` a few more times.

-1. Create a file `warmup.sh` with the following contents
+1. Create a file `akka/warmup.sh` with the following contents

    ```sh
    #!/bin/bash